Skip to main content

 Editing configuration

 .
-You can edit all pipeline settings when the pipeline is Shutdown and a limited subset when it is Suspended.
+You can edit all pipeline settings when the pipeline is Stopped with storage cleared, and a limited subset when it storage is in use.

 Press the gear button in the top right corner of the code editor to access the dialog where you can edit the runtime and program configuration JSON.